BY: T. Franklin Murphy | March 30, 2020 (edited 9-6-2021)

 Namaste, like countless English phrases and gestures, does have religious beginnings.
 In Sanskrit, namaste is formed by combining the words namah and te, meaning “I bow to you,” or “my greetings and salutations to you.”
 Namah is literally translated ‘na-ma’ or ‘not me,’ suggesting “I have no ego before you” (Singh, 2015).

 In egoless interactions, we soften the presence of "I" and communicate with a respectful underlying “we.”
-Our communications often bare the burden of protecting the ego.
+Our communications often are burdened with protecting ego protections.
 Defensive laden communication dances to ego-pounding themes.
 Subsequently, our communication is broken and self-centered, far from the 'na-ma' perspective.

 Perhaps, a practice that acknowledges the presence of the ego would be helpful.
 Of course, we don’t need a word to enjoy ego-less transactions; nor does saying namaste magically transform practitioners into compassionate givers.
 Many yoga students are as snooty as others.
 Non-judgmental yoga attracts many judgmental students.